How To Get Sweat Stains Out Of Hats (5 EASY Methods)

 Can I put my hat in the freezer?

 Oddly enough, yes.
-Hats made of natural fibres like cotton and wool may give out some stinky smell due to the bacteria caused by sweat and dirt.
+Hats made of natural fibres like cotton and wool may give off a stinky smell due to bacteria from sweat and dirt.
 You can treat this by keeping your hat in the freezer overnight - your hat will be just fine.
 What a great freezer hack!

 Can I iron a baseball cap?

 Yes, you can.
-If your baseball cap is made of cotton or polyester, roll up a towel and stuff it into the crown of the hat so that it holds its shape, and then you can steam iron over the wrinkles on a medium setting.
+If your baseball cap is made of cotton or polyester, roll up a towel and stuff it into the crown of the hat to hold its shape, then steam-iron the wrinkles on a medium setting.

 What does colourfast mean?

 Colourfast means that the dye from your garment won't transfer.
 Take a clean, white cloth and dab it with lukewarm water.
 Try rubbing a tiny part of the fabric with this, preferably an area no one is likely to notice.
-If the dye gets transferred to the cloth, soaking the item in water would remove the colour.
+If the dye transfers to the cloth, soaking the item in water will remove the colour.
 Otherwise, you can be assured that it's colourfast.

 Enjoyed this article?
 Pin it on Pinterest for later!